 You can visit the One Room Challenge blog to see room transformations from several bloggers.
 They have featured and guest participants.
 I can’t wait to see how everyone’s plans turn out.

 Thanks so much for stopping by.
+I’m super excited about my laundry room design ideas.
+We’ll see how closely I stick to it when the project is fully finished ;).
 I’ll be posting my progress each Thursday for the next five weeks with the final reveal posted on Thursday May 9th.